mathusuthan/the-data-blog/content/project/gentle-intro-dl/index.md

 slides: ""
 ---

 This repo contains some simple Deep Learning models I built to teach my team Deep Learning.
+I will be porting them to the latest versions of PyTorch and TensorFlow and posting them in the repo.

 The initial code was from the [repo](https://github.com/lukas/ml-class).
 I have modified the TensorFlow code to fit my coding style and added PyTorch code as well.

-I have recently started translating the code to [Haiku](https://github.com/deepmind/dm-haiku)  which is a neural network library for [JAX](https://github.com/google/jax).
+I am working on translating the code to [Haiku](https://github.com/deepmind/dm-haiku)  which is a neural network library for [JAX](https://github.com/google/jax).

 You can find the code at my GitHub [repo](https://github.com/mathusuthan/gently-dl).